dandavison/delta/README.md

 Use `--diff-highlight` or `--diff-so-fancy` to activate the respective emulation mode.

-You may want to know exactly what delta configuration the emulation mode has selected, so that you can adjust it.
+You may want to know which delta configuration values the emulation mode has selected, so that you can adjust them.
 To do that, use e.g. `delta --diff-so-fancy --show-config`:

 <table><tr><td><img width=300px src="https://user-images.githubusercontent.com/52205/86271121-5abe4c80-bb9a-11ea-950a-7c79502267d5.png" alt="image" /></td></tr></table>